The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Stellar parameters and elemental abundances

 To determine the stellar mass, radius, and age, we simultaneously modeled the stellar Spectral Energy Distribution (SED) and the MIST evolutionary tracks (e.g., \citealt{Paxton2015}) in a differential evolution Markov chain Monte Carlo (DE-MCMC) Bayesian framework through the {\tt EXOFASTv2} tool (\citealt{2017ascl.soft10003E, Eastman2019}; see also \citealt{Naponiello2025} for more details).
 To this end, we imposed Gaussian priors on the Gaia DR3 parallax as well as on the $T_{\rm eff}$ and [Fe/H] derived from our previous analysis of HARPS-N spectra.
 To fit the SED, we used the Tycho-2 $B_{\rm T}$ and $V_{\rm T}$, APASS Johnson $B$ and $V$, Sloan $g'$ and $r'$ magnitudes, the 2MASS near-infrared $J$, $H$, and $K_{\rm s}$ magnitudes, and the WISE $W1$, $W2$, $W3$, and $W4$ infrared magnitudes (Table~\ref{tab:star}).
 The stellar SED and its best fit are shown in Fig.~\ref{fig:stellarSED}.
 From the medians and 15.86\%-84.14\% percentiles of the posteriors of the stellar mass, radius, and age, we derive $M_\star=0.821^{+0.032}_{-0.027}~\rm M_\odot$, $R_\star=0.833 \pm 0.023~\rm R_\odot$, and age $t=9.4^{+2.0}_{-3.5}$~Gyr.
 The old age is fully consistent with the low magnetic activity level of the host star.

-The chromospheric activity index $\log R^{\prime}_{\rm HK}$ is close to the basal level, indicating a very old star with an age greater than $9$~Gyr according to both \cite{MamajekHillenbrand08} and \cite{Carvalho-Silvaetal25}.
+The chromospheric activity index $\lrhk$ is close to the basal level, indicating a very old star with an age greater than $9$~Gyr according to both \cite{MamajekHillenbrand08} and \cite{Carvalho-Silvaetal25}.
+By extrapolating the empirical relation between \lrhk and stellar rotation periods ($P_{\rm rot}$) \citep{Noyes1984, MamajekHillenbrand08} to the inactive regime at $\lrhk < -5.0$, we find $P_{\rm rot} = 52 \pm 2$~d for the stellar $B-V=0.856$.

 We applied the method of \cite{JohnsonSoderblom87} to compute the Galactic spatial velocity components $U, V, W$, using the stellar coordinates, parallax, and proper motion components in Table~\ref{tab:star}, and the systemic velocity $\gamma$ in Table~\ref{tab:planet_parameters}.
 From the derived Galactic velocity components (Table~\ref{tab:data}), a kinematical age of $12.7^{+1}_{-3}$~Gyr can be estimated according to \cite{Almeida-FernandesRocha-Pinto18}, although kinematic age estimates may be inaccurate for individual stars.

 Applying the prescriptions by \citet{Bensby2014}, we obtain for TOI-5789 a thick-to-thin disk probability ratio of TD/D$\sim$20.6.
-Moreover, the target shows a maximum height above the Galactic plane of 1.5 kpc \citep{Mackereth2018} and a [Mg/Fe] abundance of 0.17$\pm$0.10 (Table~\ref{tab:star}).
-These values, together with the relatively low iron abundance, are compatible with a thick disk candidate.
+Moreover, the target shows a maximum height above the Galactic plane of 1.5 kpc \citep{Mackereth2018} and a [Mg/Fe] abundance ratio of 0.17$\pm$0.10 (Table~\ref{tab:star}).
+These values, together with the relatively low iron abundance, are compatible with a thick disk candidate, which in turn is consistent with the old stellar age.